Odinsondev/project1-recipes/README.md

 7.02.2023
 Added some basic CSS style.
 Will revisit again.

+22.03.2023
+Adding more CSS - Flexbox.